 Learning on the Job

 Every gig you get is a chance to work on your acting skills.
 It’s great to have a goal on every project you work on.
 For example: during this short film, I’m going to really focus on listening to my fellow actors.
 All great actors have said they often learn more on the job than they did in drama school.
 Real world experience is invaluable, and I wouldn’t pass it up.

 Working with Friends

 I mentioned this earlier, but it’s worth reiterating here.
 If classes are too expensive, and you haven’t got any work in the pipeline, get together with some friends and work on scripts.
-That might be film scripts, or theatre scripts.
 Encourage and be kind to each other, but also offer some critical feedback.
 Your friends know you best, and will actually have some wonderful insights to improve on your work.
 You will learn from watching your mates work too.
-Rally the troops, and have some fun.
+Rally the troops, and have some fun!

 Larry Moss on Developing your Acting Skills

 Here is a section from an interview I did with Larry Moss a few years ago.
 He gives some great ideas for developing your acting skills.

 Acting skills can sometimes feel elusive and intangible, but they don’t have to be.
 In fact, that is one of the most harmful mindsets to have when pursuing this life and career.
 Acting can be broken down into many parts, and worked on and refined.
 Like any skill it takes time and dedication, so make sure you are making time for your craft.

 The actors who get hired are the ones who are constantly working on their skills.
 Their passion is contagious and they are in a constant state of play from all their learning!
 It amazes me that people think they can work at the highest levels of this industry by working on their craft is a casual, part time manner.
 You wouldn’t expect to be an elite athlete or professional violinist by working on it every now and again.